-- (4) unless the Board of Selectmen has determined that the employment of such person is consistent with all provisions of this bylaw. - d.
-Every three years, or more often if it appears advisable, the Board of Selectmen shall appoint a Personnel Advisory Committee to review - all positions subject to the Classification and Salary Plan to determine whether each group continues to include those positions which involve substantially similar work or which have substantially equal responsibilities, and - (2) the Classification and Salary Plan to determine whether it sets forth fair and equitable pay levels.
+- (4) unless the Select Board has determined that the employment of such person is consistent with all provisions of this bylaw. - d.
+Every three years, or more often if it appears advisable, the Select Board shall appoint a Personnel Advisory Committee to review - all positions subject to the Classification and Salary Plan to determine whether each group continues to include those positions which involve substantially similar work or which have substantially equal responsibilities, and - (2) the Classification and Salary Plan to determine whether it sets forth fair and equitable pay levels.

-After each review, the committee shall report to the Board of Selectmen, and the Selectmen shall report to the Town the actions considered advisable.
-The Board of Selectmen may temporarily add a new position to the Classification Plan or reclassify an existing position to a different group.
+After each review, the committee shall report to the Select Board, and the Select Board shall report to the Town the actions considered advisable.
+The Select Board may temporarily add a new position to the Classification Plan or reclassify an existing position to a different group.
 Any such action shall cease to be effective after the close of the next following town meeting, unless adopted by an amendment to the Classification and Salary Plan at that meeting.
-Nothing herein shall be interpreted as limiting the authority of the Board of Selectmen to recommend to the town meeting changes in the Classification and Salary Plan whether or not a Personnel Advisory Committee is appointed pursuant to this section.
+Nothing herein shall be interpreted as limiting the authority of the Select Board to recommend to the town meeting changes in the Classification and Salary Plan whether or not a Personnel Advisory Committee is appointed pursuant to this section.

 - e.
 This Classification and Salary Plan may be amended by majority vote at a town meeting.
-Amendments to the Classification and Salary Plan voted at a town meeting shall be effective on the next succeeding July first unless the vote of the town provides otherwise, provided, however, that those amendments which confirm a temporary classification change as ordered by the Board of Selectmen shall be effective immediately.
+Amendments to the Classification and Salary Plan voted at a town meeting shall be effective on the next succeeding July first unless the vote of the town provides otherwise, provided, however, that those amendments which confirm a temporary classification change as ordered by the Select Board shall be effective immediately.

 - f.
 It shall be the responsibility of each department head, or other appropriate supervisory authority, to write a position description for each of his/her subordinates and to keep it current.
 As a minimum, each position description shall contain the following:

 - (1) Title of the position.

 - (2) Knowledge required by the position.

 - (3) Supervisory controls.

 - (4) Complexity of the work.

 - (5) Physical demands of the work.

 - (6) Description of the work environment.

-Copies of a pamphlet on how to write position descriptions shall be kept by the administrative assistant to the Board of Selectmen.
-A copy of the position description shall be given to each employee and the administrative assistant to the Selectmen.
+Copies of a pamphlet on how to write position descriptions shall be kept by the administrative assistant to the Select Board.
+A copy of the position description shall be given to each employee and the administrative assistant to the Select Board.
 The supervisor shall retain a copy, and a copy shall be included in each employee's personnel folder.